Skip to main content

 • Choose the Masking Type.
 It can be one of: Null Mask, Constant Mask or Format-Preserving Mask.
 See mask types for more information.

-• Specify the Data Labels the policy applies to.
+• Specify the data labels and/or data tags that this policy applies to.

 • In the Who this policy applies to panel, choose identities (SSO users, Emails or Groups) and/or database accounts this policy will cover.
 See Specify who this policy applies to for details.